 Most anyone who grew up in Montclair played at the park.
 The park was always full of kids.

-If you played in the park during the 1960-1980s you will remember the two story playhouse.
+If you played in the park during the 1960-1980s, you would remember the two-story playhouse.
 It was built in 1960 and was located by the swing-sets.

-I really enjoyed playing in small playhouse.
-I would pretend I lived there and that best friend lived next door.
+I enjoyed playing in small playhouse.
+I would pretend I lived there and that my best friend lived next door.

 Built in 1960

 In 1960 the Montclair Junior Women’s Club of Montclair held fundraisers and worked with the Oakland Recreation Department to finance a playhouse for the park in Montclair.

 The 120 square foot playhouse incorporated such features as kitchenettes with running water and toy stoves and refrigerators It had a living room with built-in play television sets and a circular metal stairway leading up to the sleeping balcony and sundeck in each unit.

 The exterior of the structure was covered with heavy wire to create the illusion of a closed building.
 Bright colored squares of orange, yellow, turquoise and white decorate the front of the playhouse.

 The playhouse was designed and constructed by members of the Oakland Parks and Recreation Department